sandienunez/sandienunez.github.io/_posts/2020-07-19-bookgenie_app_sinatra_portfolio_project.markdown

 ## Shoutouts

 I want to first thank God for this incredible opportunity to be able to create another coding project that I am crazy passionate about and has been such an incredible learning process for me.
 God really helped sustain me and inspire me with creativity.
 He gave me His unending strength, peace and wisdom to bring this project to life!
 A huge thank you to my cohort lead teacher, Dominique De Leon for her guidance and advice as I navigated my first web server application and her patience as she reiterated the seven restful routes to me again and again.
 I also want to thank my programming classmates who were so kind to give of their time to explain to me my mistakes and the neverending questions I had.
 Lastly, I am so grateful for my family, my parents, Pedro and Nancy, and my incredible sisters, Karol and Jean, who all stood by my side as I made my final commit.
 Without their constant support, I would not have been able to survive while coding this project.
 They are wonderful human beings.
 I look forward to starting the third module on Rails this next week and hope to create a new app that surpasses this project very soon!

+Please make sure to take a quick moment to check out my github below and slack me at Sandie Nunez to let me know your thoughts on my project, critiques or questions you might have!

 ## https://github.com/sandienunez/BookGenie/tree/master/app